 — Consider that we are organized for many reasons: to be neat, for aesthetics, for ease and comfort.
 An upgrade here may require this intention: to be organized for workability.

 — This supports the ability to coordinate action with others.
-I can get my hands on what I need when I need it that requires me to deliver on my word.
+I can get my hands on what I need when I need it — to deliver on my word.

 4. That Your Word is NOT YOU.